aleksiost/smart-home-docker-installation/README.md

 #### 3. Enter the username and password you have created.

 ### ✅ Home Assistant is now connected to your MQTT borker (Mosquitto)

+## Setup ESP32 to connect to Home Assistant using MQTT

+The functional ESP32 MQTT script that reads and sends temperature, humidity and light data can be found [here](/code/ESP32_MQQTT_temp_hum_light.ino).